rahulrai-in/thecloudblog/tcb/content/post/Add DevOps To Your Existing Dockerized Applications With Azure DevOps Projects/index.md

 {{< img src="/DevOpsTest Application.png" alt="DevOpsTest Application" >}}

 A key thing to remember is that WebApps supports communication only through the HTTP (port 80) and HTTPS (port 443).
-This fact is conveniently documented [here](https://github.com/projectkudu/kudu/wiki/Azure-Web-App-sandbox) :smile:.
+This fact is conveniently documented [here](https://github.com/projectkudu/kudu/wiki/Azure-Web-App-sandbox) :smile: .
 I spent quite some time figuring this out on my own, therefore, don't make the same mistake that I did.

 {{< subscribe >}}